ginobilinie/codeBook/README.md

 162. partitionPalindrome.cpp.
 DP + DFS.
 We first use the method mentioned in 161 to build a dp table which obtain information about whether s[i..j] is a palindrome or not.
 Then we can take advantage of this dp table to dfs to obtain all the possible combinations.
 This is a quite good problem.
 My solutions acutally is very fast (8ms).

 163. minCutPalindromePartitioning.cpp: This is following 161,162, and it wants you to give the min number of partitions that can cover the whole string.
 My solution: dp+bfs.
 DP is as 161 and 162, to maintain a dp table about whether s[i...j] is palindrome or not.
 With this dp table, then we can easily use bfs to search the shortest path to cover the whole string.
 Pay attention to the prunning.
+Actually, our solution is a very fast solution (16ms).

 # old